mbakalarski/netclab-xp/README.md

 `netclab-xp` is designed to be extensible, and contributions are encouraged.
 You can help improve or extend the project by:

-* Adding new vendor-specific XRDs or OpenConfig extensions
+* Adding new vendor-specific XRDs
 * Creating high-level network abstractions (e.g., EVPN, fabric services)
-* Enhancing router compositions and automation functions
+* Enhancing router compositions
 * Contributing examples, tests, or documentation improvements
 * Fixing issues or proposing enhancements via pull requests